ibrahim-alhamshari/data-structures-and-algorithms02/codeChallenge05/README.md

 - First method to add a new nodes to my chain.
 - second one: Insure if my linked list have the entered value or not
 - Third one: Read what I have in my linked list.
+- Fourth one: Adds a new node with the given value to the end of the list.
+- Fifth one: Adds a new node with the given new value immediately before the first node that has the value specified.
+- Sixth one: Adds a new node with the given new value immediately after the first node that has the value specified.